Letterbook/Letterbook.ActivityPub/readme.md

 # Letterbook's ActivityPub library

-There are two primary goals with this project.
+There are two primary goals with this project:

 1. Type safety.
 This is dotnet, and we're acting like it.
 2. Spec conformance.
 This will implement the AP spec as fully and faithfully as possible.